Experience the best of Whidbey Island & Deception Pass with this great day trip guide.

 OR instead of / as well as, continue on a little further, and take the next left down to Rosario Beach.

 From here, you can walk (carefully) up around Rosario Head, for fabulous views across the Sound, and further North.
-Just don’t go too close to the edge here, as there’s no barriers, and it’s a long way down.
+Just don’t go too close to the edge here, as there are no barriers, and it’s a long way down.

 You’ll pass a carved story poll dedicated to the Maiden of Deception Pass –